techascent/tech.datatype/docs/dimensions-bytecode-gen.md

 of the highest levels of abstraction possible but not pay a large performance cost for using these abstractions which, put colloquially, just makes our programming lives better and more dynamic.
-For an example of a really well done system for producing late-bound but extremely fast code let us direct you to CMUCL's [compiler stack](https://www.cons.org/cmucl/doc/different-compilers.html) :-).
+For an example of a really well done system for producing late-bound but extremely fast code allow us direct you to CMUCL's [compiler stack](https://www.cons.org/cmucl/doc/different-compilers.html) :-).

 Enjoy!